nmattia/rulex/README.md

 document do
   section "A Short Lecture on How to Count"

+  # You can use markdown
+  md "Pay attention, the following is *very* important."

 # You can of course call the functions you defined (AND NOT BE LIMITED TO 9 ******* ARGUMENTS)